dwarvesf/brainery/updates/changelog/2024-whats-new-may.md

   - community
 title: What's New in May 2024
 date: 2024-06-13
-description: May was our month for meetups, upgrading our monthly learning pool, launching NFT roles for our team members, onboarding new collaborations, recapping the SP Group visit & Echelon X 2024, and hosting an OGIF office hour.
+description: May was our month for meetups, upgrading our monthly learning pool, launching NFT roles for our team members, onboarding new collaboration, recapping the SP Group visit & Echelon X 2024, and hosting an OGIF office hour.
 authors:
   - innno_
 ---